-A country whose largest city “Yangon” is home to bustling markets, numerous parks, and lakes and the towering, gilded Shwedagon Pagoda that contains Buddhist relics which dates to the 6th century, Myanmar (formerly Burma) is a Southeast Asian nation of more than 100 ethnic groups, bordering India, Bangladesh, China, Laos, and Thailand.
+A country whose largest city “Yangon” is home to bustling markets, numerous parks, and lakes, and the towering, gilded Shwedagon Pagoda that contains Buddhist relics which dates to the 6th century, Myanmar (formerly Burma) is a Southeast Asian nation of more than 100 ethnic groups, bordering India, Bangladesh, China, Laos, and Thailand.

 Here are the Top 9 Best Places To Visit In Myanmar (Burma).

 At Bagan, 1000 temples are spread across the plains of Bagan which are the most impressive testament to the religious devotion of Myanmar’s people and rulers over the centuries which combine to form one of the richest archaeological sites in Asia and provide views quite unlike anywhere else on earth.

-The name ‘Mandalay’ was given based on the 236-metre high Mandalay Hill where Mandalay Hill provides views of the city from its summit that can be reached by a covered stairway and at its foot, the Kuthodaw Pagoda houses hundreds of Buddhist-scripture-inscribed marble slabs which is currently one of the most popular tourist destinations in the city.
+The name ‘Mandalay’ was given based on the 236-m. high Mandalay Hill where Mandalay Hill provides views of the city from its summit that can be reached by a covered stairway and at its foot, the Kuthodaw Pagoda houses hundreds of Buddhist-scripture-inscribed marble slabs which is currently one of the most popular tourist destinations in the city.

 5. Inle Lake

 Located in Kalaw Township in Taunggyi District and known as Myanmar’s trekking mecca, Kalaw is a hill town in the Shan State of Myanmar that was founded as a hill station by the British during colonial rule to escape from the sweltering heat of the tropics.

 8. Mrauk U